lkskrt/grocy-docker/README.md

 > docker-compose up
 ```

-And grocy should be accessible via `http(s)://localhost/`.
-The https option will work.
-However, since the certificate is self-signed, most browsers will complain.
+And grocy should be accessible via `http://localhost:8080`.
+If you want to use https you can adjust the nginx configuration by mounting it inside the container as a volume or by extending the image.

 Note: if you have not pulled any of the images from the repository, when you do an `up`, it will attempt to build from scratch!